 When trading on Binance, like on any other exchange, you want to keep track of all your buys, sells & deposits, and withdrawals.

-And for a simple reason.
-All around crypto is subject to either capital gains or income tax, depending on various factors.
+- All around crypto is subject to either capital gains or income tax, depending on various factors

-However, you may have a hard time finding this kind of information inside the Binance exchange.
+And on the other hand, you may have a hard time finding this information inside the Binance exchange.
+To be honest, it’s kind of buried in the settings.

-This article will teach you how to view your Binance trade history and the history of all your deposits and withdrawals, so you can easily and correctly fill out your tax forms.
-And additionally, how to create an API key inside Binance, so you can connect a tax calculator.
+This article will teach you how to view your Binance trade history and the history of all your deposits and withdrawals so you can not only easily and correctly fill out your tax forms but also have peace of mind that your assets are under control.

 How to View Deposit and Withdrawal History on Binance